Monday 4:00-5:00pm in 112 REICH

 Additionally, a help room will be staffed to answer homework related questions.
 This will be in the Physics conference room (122REICH) and will be staffed at various times each day (the schedule is posted on the Rm122 door).

 Formula sheets (Final Exam formula sheet now posted)

 Links to Web info (to help with your project)

-Video of Class (exam review and homework help session)
+Videos of Class HW/Review sessions (exam review and homework help sessions when possible)

 Link to Auroral Forecast at the GI

 In approaching this (and all) classes, please note the following ancient chinese proverb: